The fastest players to reach 50 goals in Europe’s big leagues since 2000

 Haaland arrived at Borussia Dortmund age 19, but even as a teenager he was already the complete striker.
 The Norwegian scored an iconic hat-trick in just 23 minutes on his debut and hasn’t looked back since, averaging a goal a game in Germany.

-Having been sidelined for five weeks, the striker needed just seven minutes to score his 50th Bundesliga goal – in his 50th appearance – off the bench in a 3-1 victory at Wolfsburg.
+Having been sidelined for five weeks, the striker needed just seven minutes to score his 50th Bundesliga goal – in his 50th appearance – off the bench in a 3-1 victory at Wolfsburg in November 2021.

 Not only is he the fastest to reach that milestone in the Bundesliga, but he’s also the youngest at 21 years and 129 days.
-For reference, Kylian Mbappe was younger when he scored his 50th Ligue 1 goal aged 20 (and 65 days), but he needed 88 appearances.
+In Europe’s major leagues, Kylian Mbappe was younger when he scored his 50th Ligue 1 goal aged 20 (and 65 days), but he needed 88 appearances.